Unprecedented (TV series)

-Unprecedented is a 2020 UK television series first shown on BBC Four.
+Unprecedented (originally titled: Unprecedented: Real Time Theatre from a State of Isolation) is a 2020 UK television series first shown on BBC Four.

 It comprised 14 short plays, first broadcast in five episodes from 26 May to 29 May 2020.
 Each play was performed and recorded remotely, during the lockdown caused by the COVID-19 pandemic, and concerned different aspects of life under lockdown.
 Actors taking part included Geraldine James, Lennie James and Alison Steadman.